 - Now it’s time to remove the diaper and sponge baby’s belly, bottom, and genitals.

 - Wash little girls from front to back.
 If there’s a little vaginal discharge, don’t worry — and don’t try to wipe it all away.
 Leave the foreskin alone if a little boy is uncircumcised.
 If circumcised, don’t wash the head of the penis until it’s healed.

 - Gently pat baby dry.
 Rubbing the skin will irritate it.

 Bath time is over, and your fresh little baby is ready for a clean diaper and clothes!

 To take care of your baby’s smooth skin, we recommend you to use TYT Baby Herbal Bath.
 The water mixed with these herbs can be used for sponge baths or tub baths.
 TYT Baby Herbal Bath relieves the common discomforts infants may have, namely fever, stomach wind, nappy rash and skin itchiness.
-It can remove body heat and relieve skin discomforts.
-Click in for more information.
+It can also remove body heat and relieve skin discomforts.